ThinkTwiceCodeOne/Todo/README.md

 **Add task by writing in text box and click enter**<br/>
 **To save it you need to click save button**<br/>

+Now when you save it next time when you logIn it'll show the newItem in newItem box and completedItem in completedItem box

 Now 4 table you have to made in your computer.
 I used mysql.
 Also you need to change configuration in /com/todo/servlets.
 You've to change a little bit of JDBC code according to username and password

 Table Info